 - Tire: check that the tire has no abnormal distortions, inside or outside, and no visible or potential damage.
 If there is any damage or you have any doubts, isolate the tire and get it inspected by a qualified technician. - "Tire-rim" assembly: check they are compatible with one another (if necessary, consult the manufacturer's recommendations). - Rim: generally made up of the rim base, flanges, bead seat band and locking ring.
-Check that the various parts are compatible with one another and that they are in good condition.
-Remove any traces of rust.
-If there are any distortions or cracks, scrap the part in question. - Flanges: check they are the right height for the size of the tire to be mounted (see Earthmover and Handling technical documentation and the "Permitted rims" chapter). - One or two locking rings: its shape must correspond to that of the rim gutter on one side and that of the bead seat band on the other. - Condition of the fixing components: check the general condition of the wheel rim clamps, nuts and studs.
+Check that the various parts are cracks, scrap the part in question. - documentation and the "Permitted rims" chapter). - on the other. - Condition of the fixing components: check the general condition of the wheel rim clamps, nuts and studs.
 Remove any traces of rust.